0cirius0/writeup/README.md

-This repo contains the writeups of machines done by me on Hackthebox and Tryhackme
+This repo contains the writeups of machines rooted by me on Hackthebox and Tryhackme